DomainDrivenArchitecture/dda/architecture/Wiki.md

 * storing testresults versioned would be cool :-)

 ### Should we support tests for more than one project?
-* Maybe support one test-vm per project in order to keep classpath deps separated?
+* Maybe we should support more than one SUT / separate vm per SUT in order to keep classpath deps separated?
-* Butt keep deployment setup as simple as posible
+* But let's keep deployment setup as simple as posible

 ### How can we expose testing in a secure way?
 * How many surface should we expose to the outer world?

 ## Decission
+...